twse/bobsgame-extras/README.md

 ### Palm Hardware Emulator
 Program available as expensive in the Google Play Store

-Source code copyright: Portions of this software are Palm Hardware Emulator Copyright (C) 2013-2014 Perpendox Software LLC used under the terms of the GNU General Public License as published by the Free Software Foundation, Version 2.0.
+Source code copyright: Portions of this software are Palm Hardware Emulator Copyright (C) 2013-2014 Perpendox Software LLC used under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.0.
 All rights reserved.

 ### Palm OS Emulator
 Provided for Informational Purposes Only

-Portions of this software are Palm OS Emulator Copyright (C) 1998-2002 Palm, Inc. used under the terms of the GNU General Public License as published by the Free Software Foundation, Version 2.0.
+Portions of this software are Palm OS Emulator Copyright (C) 1998-2002 Palm, Inc. used under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.0.
 All rights reserved.

 #### Contributors
 * Adam Dingle